-Petr Ivanovich Dyakonov (1855-1908) is one of the outstanding surgeons in Russia.
-His activity in medicine was characterized by a wide range of interests and discoveries.
+Peter Ivanovich Dyakonov (1855-1908) is one of the eminent surgeons of Russia.
+His activity in medicine was distinguished by a wide range of interests and discoveries.
 He showed particular interest in the development of topographic anatomy.
-Among the main contributions of Pyotr Ivanovich to this science, a special place is occupied by the description of the squat space made by fiber.
+Among the main contributions of Peter Ivanovich to this science, a special place is occupied by the description of the retrosternal space, made by fiber.

-In full measure the creative potential of this scientist was revealed in the field of hospital surgery.
-He wrote important in medicine works on aseptic and antiseptic, introduced into use in medicine naphthalene.
-In his further work, he was increasingly committed to aseptic rather than antiseptic means.
+The full creative potential of this scientist revealed in the field of hospital surgery.
+He wrote important works in medicine about asepsis and antisepsis, introduced naphthalene in medicine.
+In his further activities, he became increasingly committed to aseptic, rather than antiseptic.

-Also, Peter Ivanovich studied the problem of methods of anesthesia.
-Of great importance are his experiments with animals in order to prevent cardiovascular disorders as consequences of chloroform anesthesia.
-He made important discoveries in such sections of surgery as surgery on the biliary tract, pediatric surgery.
-He proposed his method of cholecystectomy, involving complete closure of the abdominal cavity after surgery (until 1898 in Russia it was not used).
+Also, Peter Ivanovich dealt with the problem of methods of pain relief.
+Of importance are his experiments on animals in order to prevent cardiovascular disorders as consequences of chloroform anesthesia.
+Important discoveries were made in such sections of surgery as surgery on the biliary tract, pediatric surgery.
+He proposed his own method of cholecystectomy, which implies the complete closure of the abdominal cavity after surgery (until 1898 this was not used in Russia).

 P.I.
-Dyakonov is the developer of unique surgical techniques and techniques of surgical intervention.
-Such achievements include methods of operations with hernias in the white line, umbilical hernia localization (Dyakonov-Starkov method), circular operations on the rectum with hemorrhoids, access to the subdiaphragm space and many other operative techniques.
+Deacon is the developer of unique surgical techniques and techniques of surgical intervention.
+Such achievements include methods of operation for hernias in the white line, plastic surgery for umbilical hernia (Dyakonov-Starkov method), circular operations on the rectum for hemorrhoids, access to the subphrenic space, and many other surgical techniques.

-Diakonov was one of the first to study the problem of the patient's post-operative care.
-He substantiated the effectiveness of active drug treatment of such patients, early dose-related physical exertion and reduction of the period of bed rest.
-This surgeon advocated the need to expand the range of surgical manipulations outpatient.
+Dyakonov was among the first to study the problem of postoperative nursing.
+He substantiated the effectiveness of active medical treatment of such patients, early dosed physical exertion and reduction of terms of bed rest.
+This surgeon advocated the need to expand the range of surgical manipulations on an outpatient basis.

-In plastic surgery, as well as transplantology, he made the following achievements: original methods of rhinoplasty, bone marrow transplant surgery, plastic surgery of the lower jaw, transplantology of the skin (including the creation of a special device for conducting it).
-Dyakonov developed a number of special surgical instruments and devices for performing complex operations.
+In plastic surgery, as well as transplantology, he made the following achievements: original rhinoplasty methods, bone marrow transplantation operations, mandible plastics, skin transplantology (including the creation of a special device for its implementation).
+Dyakonov developed a number of special surgical instruments and devices for performing the most complex operations.

-Diakonov was a great scientist and practitioner who made great contributions to the development of surgery.
-His followers and students also became well-known and talented surgeons in Russia.
+Deacon was a great scientist and practitioner who made great contributions to the development of surgery.
+His followers and students became well-known and talented surgeons of Russia.

-Pirogov Nikolai Ivanovich (1810-1881) - Russian surgeon, the founder of the atlas of topographic anatomy (anatomy of mutual disposition), the founder of Russian military surgery and anesthesia (the science of pain management).
+Pirogov Nikolai Ivanovich (1810-1881) - Russian surgeon, founder of the atlas of topographic anatomy (mutual location anatomy), founder of Russian military surgery and anesthesia (the science of anesthesia).

-Buyalsky Ilya Vasilyevich (1789–1866) began his career as a student at the Medical and Surgical Academy in St. Petersburg.
-At first he was taken as an assistant to the draftor, and after becoming a graduate he received the position of a draftor.
-The projector is a person who is engaged in medical manipulations with non-living people.
+Ilya Vasilyevich Buyalsky (1789–1866) began his career as a student at the Medical-Surgical Academy in St. Petersburg.
+At first he was hired as an assistant prosector, and after becoming a graduate he received the post of prosector.
+A projector is a person who deals with medical manipulations with inanimate people.

-Sklifosovsky Nikolai Vasilyevich (1836-1904) - the founder of military surgery of the abdominal cavity, the director of the Imperial Institute in St. Petersburg.
+Sklifosovsky Nikolai Vasilyevich (1836-1904) - the founder of abdominal military surgery, director of the Imperial Institute in St. Petersburg.